anon8371/AnonPaper1/README.md

 If you want your model runs to be saved change `checkpoint_callback = False` on line 57 to `True`.
 Otherwise, only the continual learning models make while investigating continual learning will be saved out.

+See the NISPA and FlyModel folders for the code from these papers that we made compatible with our datasets.
+For NISPA, the datasets need to be provided using `cp data/ NISPA/NISPA/Data` or redirecting the datapath inside NISPA.

 # Code Base Overview

 * **Folders**: